View | Modify | Create | Collaborate

 A survey from NRHA suggests a change in the buying patterns among U.S. home improvement consumers.
 People are no longer loyal to only products made in the U.S. Consumer demand is driven more by price and quality.
 Consumers may find foreign products which are better suited to their needs more appealing than products made in the domestic market.
 Another observable trend is the shift in consumers toward buying green or eco-friendly products such as water saving flushes and electricity saving appliances.

 Unemployment was at its lowest since 2000, and wages were improving.
 (Before the coronavirus outbreak which has halted the world's economies.)
 Although interest rate hikes make mortgages more expensive, on the whole, it is indicative of a strong economy.
-These factors signal a solid U.S. economy, and have given rise to supportive housing fundamentals.
+These factors signal a solid U.S. economy and have given rise to supportive housing fundamentals.
 This bodes well for a company like Lowe's that is heavily reliant on the improvement of the housing industry

 The housing market has seen a resurgence of late.
 While things have not returned to the boom times, the number of new houses built last year was the most since 2007.
-People who buy new homes spend money on improving their homes, installing appliances, buying furnishings, etc. It is not just the new homes, but remodeling of existing houses is also on an upswing.
+People who buy new homes spend money on improving their homes, installing appliances, buying furnishings, etc. It is not just the new homes, but the remodeling of existing houses is also on an upswing.

-Lowe's' share price and performance, in general, has continued to benefit from the phenomenal growth in housing markets in the previous years, and steady growth in recent times.
+Lowe's share price and performance, in general, has continued to benefit from the phenomenal growth in housing markets in the previous years, and steady growth in recent times.